doubleSlashde/jEDM/README.md

 # Java EntityGraph Data Mapper

-This Framework is a thesis project with the name "Central data mapping definition in Java EE environment".
+This Framework is a thesis project with the translated name "Central data mapping definition in Java EE environment".

 It is a prototype that combines JPA EntityGraphs with the Object-to-Object mapping framework "Dozer"